Directions: How to get here

 A: Driving

-Presently (while there is construction at the Manhattan Ferry Terminal area) you cannot take cars or motorcycles on the Staten Island Ferry.
+You cannot take cars or motorcycles on the Staten Island Ferry.

 You can take unmotorized bicycles on all ferries.
 In this case go to B.